Privacy Policy

 - Maintain records for tax and accounting purposes

-- Enforce our rights and protect our property
+- Enforce the Association's rights and protect its property

 - Comply with data protection and privacy laws